AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 `-i` or `--ignoreCache` ignores the cached organization, project, and workspace, which allows you to update a mesh in a different workspace.
 You can also manually [modify the cache](work-with-mesh.md#projects-and-workspaces).

 `-c` or `--autoConfirmAction` automatically confirms the mesh update instead of prompting the user to confirm.

+`--env` allows you to provide an environment variables file.
+Refer to [developer tools](./developer-tools.md#environment-variables) for more information.

 `--help` provides information on the specified command.